KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 ### Repetition is not your friend

-Temptation is high to try improving results by applying the same operation again: `f'(input) = f(f(input))`, like shaking a bottle again when mixing a cocktail.
+Temptation is high to try improving results by applying the same operation again: $f'(input) = f(f(input))$, like shaking a bottle again when mixing a cocktail.

 This is not a good idea.
 Sometimes, you may even see test results getting worse rather than better.